RenoFi/salesforce_streamer/README.md

 I, [2019-07-08T22:16:34.794933 #26973]  INFO -- : Starting Server
 ```

-By default, the CLI will load the YAML based on the `RACK_ENV` environment
+By default, the server will start up without syncing the push topic configuration.
-variable, or default to `:development` if not set.
-You can override this in the
-CLI with the `-e ENV` flag.
+Set the configuration option `config.manage_topics = true` will tell the server
+launcher to update the configuration of the push topic in Salesforce.

 ```
-$ bundle exec streamer -e production
+$ bundle exec streamer
+I, [2019-07-09T15:19:55.862296 #78537]  INFO -- : Launching Streamer Services
+I, [2019-07-09T15:19:55.862351 #78537]  INFO -- : Running Topic Manager
+I, [2019-07-09T15:19:56.860998 #78537]  INFO -- : New PushTopic AllAccounts
+I, [2019-07-09T15:19:56.861079 #78537]  INFO -- : Upsert PushTopic AllAccounts
+I, [2019-07-09T15:19:57.591241 #78537]  INFO -- : Starting Server
 ```

+By default, the executable will load the YAML based on the `RACK_ENV` environment
+variable, or default to `:development` if not set.
+You can override this by
+setting the `config.environment = :integration`

 ## Development